ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [x] Small toy dataset
   - [x] With and without data augmentation
   - [ ] With and without solved tasks
-- [ ] Which LoRA parameters are compatible with VLLM?
+- [x] Which LoRA parameters are compatible with VLLM? rsLoRA is compatible, DoRA isn't
 - [x] Fix issue with qlora model saving the complete model
 - [x] Train the model on the cluster
 - [ ] Script for inference